Data Engineering

 SELECT * FROM table CHANGES BETWEEN VERSION 1000 AND VERSION 2000

-Point-in-time join (the hard part): joining two bitemporal tables where both must be as-of the same time.
-Example: joining a signals table (knowledge_ts, effective_ts) to a fundamentals table (knowledge_ts, fiscal_period) requires careful AS-OF matching to avoid look-ahead in either table.
+Point-in-time joins are the hard part: joining two bitemporal tables where both must be as-of the same time.
+For example, joining a signals table (knowledge_ts, effective_ts) to a fundamentals table (knowledge_ts, fiscal_period) requires careful AS-OF matching to avoid look-ahead in either table.

 How VectorFin Uses This